tmpim/casket-docs/docs/http.jwt.md

 jwt [path]
 ```

-By default every resource under path will be secured using JWT validation.
+By default, every resource under path will be secured using JWT validation.
 To specify a list of resources that need to
 be secured, use multiple declarations.
 Be sure to read the plugin documentation to properly configure your server to
 validate your tokens.